wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 == Changelog ==
 = 2.6.0 =
-*Release date: February 4th, 2020*
+*Release date: February 8th, 2020*
 * We are now using a new authentication method for a more secure connection
+* We now support timestamping WooCommerce products
+* Added options to sent timestamps to customers when ordering
+* MediaObjectTimestamps are now shown on Attachment pages
-* Callbacks are now retrieved successfully for most server setups
+* Callbacks are now retrieved successfully out-of-the-box for even more server setups
+* Fixed small bugs and made various enhancements

 = 2.5.3 =
 *Release date: February 1st, 2020*